Mark White (Texas politician): Tenure

-White served as governor during Texas' sesquicentennial in 1986 and oversaw a number of the celebrations concerning that anniversary.
+White served as governor during the Texas sesquicentennial in 1986 and oversaw a number of the celebrations concerning that anniversary.

 Among White's appointments was Elma Salinas Ender as the first Hispanic woman to serve as judge of a district court in Texas.
 From 1983 until her retirement in 2012, Ender was judge of the 341st Judicial District, based in Laredo.
 White also appointed Myra McDaniel as the first African American to serve as general counsel to the governor in 1983 and later appointed her as Texas Secretary of State in 1984.

-Described by one study as a “Modern Populist,” White presided over the passage of numerous progressive reforms during his tenure including health insurance for retired teachers, unemployment insurance for farmworkers, healthcare for indigent persons, and a rise in the eligibility cap for the Aid to Families with Dependent Children program.
+Described by one study as a “Modern Populist,” White presided over the passage of numerous progressive reforms during his tenure including health insurance for retired teachers, unemployment insurance for farmworkers, healthcare for indigent persons, a rise in the eligibility cap for the Aid to Families with Dependent Children program, and new rights in the workplace.

 Education reform was also a top priority of White's.
 When he took office, Texas was ranked as one of the lowest performing states for the Scholastic Aptitude Test (SAT) also in teachers' salaries.
 After taking office, White immediately appointed a committee on Public Education, called a special session of the legislature in 1984, and worked with lawmakers to pass the Educational Opportunity Act (EOA).

 By focusing on education, White was able to make Texas a "state of the future" with regard to its most important resource, its children.
 Through his diligent work as Governor of Texas, many of the problems of the present and future were alleviated.